 For Rural Health Professionals

-The Rural Health Systems and Professional Incentive Act (the Act) was passed in 1991 by the Nebraska Legislature, creating the Rural Health Advisory Commission, redefining the Nebraska Rural Health Student Loan Program, and creating the Nebraska Loan Repayment Program.
-Funding for the Nebraska Loan Repayment Program was not appropriated until 1994.
+The Rural Health Systems and Professional Incentive Act (the Act) passed in 1991 by the Nebraska Legislature, created the Nebraska Loan Repayment Program.

 Who is eligible?